 FORT WIKI - OREGON

 (1862 - 1865), Phoenix

-Garrisoned by the OR Volunteer Cavalry to observe Confederate sympathizers in nearby Jacksonville.
+Garrisoned by the OR Volunteer Cavalry to observe Confederate sympathizers in nearby Jacksonville, and also served as a recruiting center for the region.
 Located one-half mile west of town along Coleman Creek, site marked by a D.A.R. monument.
 Possibly also known as Camp Phoenix.

 (1851), near Medford

 A temporary U.S. Army Dragoon post southeast of town.
 Marker at site.

 A temporary Army camp.
 Replaced by Fort Lane.